desiderati/demos/demo-auto1-demonio-rpg/README.md

 * A map which shows the whole world, at least the part that is known.
 * Character customization.
-* Better level up/level down algorithms.
+* Better level-up / level-down algorithms.
-* Other kind of monsters.
+* Other kinds of monsters.
 * Better player statics.

 ##  How to Compile Source Code (Maven is required!)